-6

 – Flyk

-Nov 19, 2013 at 2:45
+Commented Nov 19, 2013 at 2:45

 • 3

 @kalina Subscriber content does not become the property of Stack Exchange.
 It is licensed to Stack Exchange, under terms that give SE only limited rights.
 Those rights do include the right to publish it (with proper attribution) in edited form.
 Maybe that's what you meant to say?
 We all have that right too (see the cc-wiki logo at the bottom right of each page).
 For more information and important details, see section 3 of the terms of service.
-Nov 19, 2013 at 3:35
+Commented Nov 19, 2013 at 3:35

 • There is no freedom of speech on Stack Exchange!
 A critical note